Industry insights

 Wales

 With its mountainous terrain, Wales often has softer water, particularly in the western and southern regions.
-While much of eastern Wales, including Shropshire and Herefordshire, has softer water, it’s still medium to hard.
+While much of eastern Wales has softer water, it’s still medium to hard.

 Scotland